Sfklink/CSE590_gemini_mass_prompter/README.md

 Saving output responses to sequential, timestamped files.

-### Do note that the prompts contained within the files were designed with the express goal of receiving a response containing somewhat dangerous or objectionable content, as a test of possible jailbreaks on the model.
+### Do note that some of the prompts contained within the files were designed with the express goal of receiving a response containing somewhat dangerous or objectionable content, as a test of possible jailbreaks on the model.
+These do not reflect my values or beliefs.